sander-1105/testApplicationA/README.md

 1. `SSH_PRIVATE_KEY`
    - SSH private key for accessing the Helm chart repository
-   - Used for secure Git operations
+   - Must be in OpenSSH format (PEM)
-   - Must have access to the Helm chart repository
+   - Must have read/write access to the Helm chart repository

-2. `PAT` (Personal Access Token)
-   - GitHub Personal Access Token
-   - Used for repository operations
-   - Must have appropriate permissions
+   - The key will be automatically formatted to handle line ending issues

 ### Automatic Secrets